blindpandas/bookworm/docs/bookworm.md

 Note that the usual navigation commands work in the render view as well.

+### Navigating To A Page

+Press Ctrl + G, or select the "Go To..." menu item from the tools menu, to navigate to a specific page in the currently opened book.

 ### Searching The Book

 To find a specific term, or a portion of text in the currently opened book, you can press Ctrl + F to bring up the "Search Book Dialog".
 This Dialog allows you to type the text you want to search for as well as configuring the  search process itself.
 The following options are available: